-After a second freeze-up, here’s a look at McConnell’s health issues this year
+After a second freeze-up, here’s a look at McConnell’s health problems this year

-LEXINGTON, Ky. — A second freeze-up — this time at a press conference in Northern Kentucky Wednesday — is raising new questions about Sen. Minority Leader Mitch McConnell’s health and whether he’ll serve out his term through 2026.
+LEXINGTON, Ky. — A second freeze-up — this time at a news conference in northern Kentucky on Wednesday — raises fresh questions about Sen. Minority Leader Mitch McConnell’s health and whether he’ll be able to serve out his term through 2026.

-In this latest event, which occurred about one month after a much-publicized, similar freeze up in Washington, D.C., McConnell paused and fell silent for more than 30 seconds after a reporter’s question in Covington, Kentucky.
-Wednesday’s press conference resumed after the pause, but not until after an aide intervened and repeated the question to McConnell.
+In this latest event, which occurred about one month after a much-publicized, similar incident in Washington, D.C., McConnell paused and fell silent for more than 30 seconds after a reporter’s question in Covington, Kentucky.
+Wednesday’s news conference resumed after the pause, but not until after an aide intervened and repeated the question to McConnell.

-Here’s a look back at some of the influential senator’s recent appearances and health problems, which began with a fall at a Washington-area hotel in March.
+Here’s a look at some of the senator’s recent appearances and health problems, which began with a fall at a Washington, D.C., area hotel in March.

 March 8: Fall sends McConnell to the hospital with a concussion

-At a dinner event in Washington, McConnell tripped and was later admitted into a hospital for treatment.
-However, the public did not learn the Senate minority leader had suffered a concussion until about 13 hours after his office said he’d reported to the hospital for medical treatment, McClatchy previously reported.
+At a dinner event in Washington, D.C., McConnell tripped and was later admitted to a hospital for treatment.
+The public did not learn the Senate minority leader had a concussion until about 13 hours after his office said he’d reported to the hospital for medical treatment, McClatchy previously reported.
 At the time, McConnell was expected to remain in the hospital for a few days, his office said in a statement.

 The 81-year-old is the longest-serving U.S. Senate leader in history and the longest serving senator from Kentucky.
 During a previous fall in 2019, McConnell fractured his shoulder at his home in Kentucky and ultimately recovered from the injury.